mp-zamora/cursus-get_next_line/README.md

 ## About my approach
 I decided to follow the 'lists' approach.
 This means that every fd to be read was stored as a node of a linked list.
 Other information, such as the actual buffer with the content read from the file, or the amount of bytes read is stored as well in the node.

 This approach is certainly less efficient as others used out there, like having a 'map' of fds, with their respective buffers.
 However, I like to face these challenges in my own ways and do not usually like to follow strategies that I already know.
-In addition, I wanted to master linked lists before starting the next project: psuh_swap.
+In addition, I wanted to master linked lists before starting the next project: push_swap.